Research Catalogue Extended Guide

 View Public Profile

-You can switch between your profile’s editing mode (private) and your public profile, which is the profile as other users see it.
-Click on “my profile” for the editing mode and - below your image - click “view public profile” to hide all controls, grouping options and private research.
+You can switch between your profile’s editing mode (which includes all your private work in progress) and your public profile, which is the profile as other users see it.
+Click on “my profile” for the editing mode and - below your profile picture - click “view public profile” to see how other people see your profile.

 view public profile